-While your skis are tuned and skates sharpened, there’s another element to make sure is ready for the slopes – your body.
-Even if you exercise regularly, skiing, snowshoeing or skating challenge your muscles in ways other activities don’t — in part, due to the colder temps.
+While your skis are tuned and skates sharpened, there’s another element to make sure is ready for the slopes: Your body.
+Even if you exercise regularly, skiing, snowshoeing or skating challenge your muscles in ways other activities don’t — in part, due to the colder temperatures.

-“Exercising in the cold decreases your body temperature.
+Exercising in the cold decreases your body temperature.
 Your metabolism increases to warm your core temperature.
-Your heart and lungs also need to work harder to warm and humidify the dry, cold winter air before it enters your body.”
+Your heart and lungs also need to work harder to warm and humidify the dry, cold winter air before it enters your body.

-She adds that depending on the sport, certain muscles may also be used more frequently compared to activities in other seasons.
+Depending on the sport, certain muscles may also be used more frequently compared to activities in other seasons.
 The good news is that most winter sports involve both cardiovascular endurance, muscle strength and muscle endurance — all of which are areas that can be trained prior to the winter season.
 But there are still some things to think about.

-“Skiing and snowboarding are great winter sports that provide a total body workout.
-However, due to the short duration of the season, it can be hard on the body the first time you hit the slopes,” says Hemesath.
+Skiing and snowboarding are great winter sports that provide a total body workout.
+However, due to the short duration of the season, it can be hard on the body the first time you hit the slopes.

 As anyone who has spent time skiing or snowboarding can attest, after a long day on the slopes, the body becomes fatigued.
 And that is when injuries are more likely to occur.
 Before the winter season, a regular exercise program should include exercises that get the heart pumping while challenging the entire body, such as the stair climber, elliptical or running.
 The intensity should vary from 20–45 minutes at least 3 to 5 days a week.
 As winter nears, adding a cardio workout longer in duration but lower in intensity can help increase endurance.

 It’s important to remember that the cold temperatures that accompany winter sports can also cause increased muscle tightness and decreased flexibility.
-It’s important to warm up and stretch before beginning any rigorous outdoor activity to lower the chance of injury, reminds Hemesath.
+It’s important to warm up before beginning any rigorous outdoor activity to lower the chance of injury, as well as taking time to stretch afterward.
 And, staying hydrated is key.
-“Winter athletes need to consciously drink more fluids to replace the water that gets lost via respiration.
-Dehydration is one of the main reasons for reduced performance in the cold,” she adds.
+Winter athletes need to consciously drink more fluids to replace the water that gets lost via respiration.
+Dehydration is one of the main reasons for reduced performance in the cold.